salarmotevalli/mvc/README.md

 ## About Repository

-This project provide graphql method for api on mvc base with php
+This project provide graphql method for api on mvc structure with php

 ## Usage/Examples

-1. make type
+1. Make type

-2. make query or mutation
+2. Make query or mutation

-3. register query and mutation on GraphqlController
+3. Megister query and mutation on GraphqlController

 4.
 ```bash